Book

 In only a few decades, the trace element selenium (Se) was added to the Nutrition agenda as an essential nutrient with potential to reduce cancer risk.
 Found in the 1950's to prevent vitamin E deficiency disorders in animals, initial investigations in animal nutrition spawned studies of metabolic mechanisms starting in the 1960's.
 It is now known that Se functions as an essential constituent of some 25 proteins that contain a previously unrecognized Se-containing amino acid, selenocysteine.
 These selenoproteins are thought to discharge the nutritional functions of Se.
 The relationship of one, glutathione peroxidase, to the level of Se intake was used in 2000 to establish an RDA for Se.
 Se is typically obtained from protein-rich foods, particularly those produced on Se-rich soils.
 Low Se status occurs in areas of low soil Se, and among individuals consuming low-protein diets.
 Many consequences of Se deprivation are sub-clinical in nature, requiring other precipitating factors (vitamin E deficiency, low iodine intake, viruses, carcinogens) to reveal the effects of sub-optimal expression of selenoenzymes and/or insufficient amounts of active Se-metabolites.
 Studies that started in the 1960's showed that Se can prevent carcinogenesis in animal and cell models, and that anti-tumorigenic activities required Se doses greater than those required to support selenoenzyme expression.
 Only a few clinical intervention trials have been conducted to test the hypothesis that Se supplementation can reduce cancer risk in humans; most, but not all have shown positive results.
 Hence, whether Se may be a risk modifier for cancer remains unclear.

-CITE AS: Combs GF Jr, Principles of Nutritional Assessment: Selenium https://nutritionalassessment.org/Selenium/
+CITE AS: Combs GF Jr, Principles of Nutritional Assessment: Selenium https://nutritionalassessment.org/ selenium/

 Email: gfc2@cornell.edu